outdreamer/build-a-cure/docs/tasks/math_language_example.md

 			- b * 1/n = adjacent_coefficient = (b - adjacent_coefficient) * 1/n * (infinite sequence of 1/(10 ^ 0), 1/(10 ^ 1), 1/(10 ^ 2) ...)
 			- 9.999 * 1/10 = 0.999 = (9.999 - 0.999) * 1/10 * (infinite sequence)

-		- find a number b & n so that 1/n of itself (b/n) is equal to the original repeating decimal, adjacent_coefficient, so an adjacent integer divisible by the repeating digit x in adjacent_coefficient to produce the target integer can be achieved by subtracting the adjacent_coefficient from b b/n = 0.xxxxx = adjacent_coefficient b - adjacent_coefficient = (n - 1)/b
+		- find a number b & n so that 1/n of itself (b/n) is equal to the original repeating decimal (adjacent_coefficient) so an adjacent integer divisible by the repeating digit x in adjacent_coefficient to produce the target integer can be produced by subtracting the adjacent_coefficient from b
+			- b/n = 0.xxxxx = adjacent_coefficient
+			- b - adjacent_coefficient = (n - 1)/b

 	- specific insights

-		- apply the insight rule

-			- to determine if two values are equal, find a relationship using one value (10 - 9 = 1) and substitute the other value (10 - 9 = 0.999) to see if other operations produce the same output with the substituted alternate equal value
+		- apply the insight rule 'to determine if two values are equal, find a relationship using one value (10 - 9 = 1) and substitute the other value (10 - 9 = 0.999) to see if other operations produce the same output with the substituted alternate equal value'
 			- find a number y (10) with an integer difference equal to the posited equal value of 0.999 (1) between x & the original adjacent_coefficient, once adjacent_coefficient is standardized to an integer (9), so that the integer difference of 1 can be used to equal the subtracted adjacent_coefficient (0.999) y - 9 = 1 y - (9.999 - 0.999) = 1
 				y = (9.999 - 0.999) + 1 = 10
 			- we aim for 10 bc its one theorem value away (1) from an adjacent integer of the other supposedly equivalent value in the theorem (0.999)
 				- so if 1 = 0.999, then the substitute equivalent value also holds (10 - 9 = 0.999), which we can adjacently check

-		- apply the insight rule

-			- find common base & standardize
+		- apply the insight rule 'find common base & standardize to compare objects'
 				- standardize to the common base as the infinite series (10) 1 = 10 - 9 = 10 - (10 * 0.999 - 0.999) = 0.999
 					        1 = 10 - 0.999(10 - 1)